BhawksGit/BadUSB-Mouse/README.md

         <p>Change the <code>usb_product</code> value to a generic name, in this case we'll make it "USB Device".</p>
     </li>
     <li><p><strong>Save Changes and Reopen the IDE:</strong> Save the modified <code>boards.txt</code> file.
 Reopen the Arduino IDE, and select "USB Device" as the board.</p></li>
-    <li><p><strong>Upload Your Code:</strong> Upload your existing Smart BadUSB code to the Arduino.
+    <li><p><strong>Upload Your Code:</strong> Upload your existing BadUSB Mouse code to the Arduino.
 This process will install the code under the new device name, making it appear as a generic "USB Device" in system reports and connected devices lists.</p></li>
     <li><p><strong>Verify Device Name:</strong> Connect the Arduino to a computer.
 The device should now display with the new name "USB Device".</p></li>
 </ol>

-<p>This renaming technique adds an extra layer of stealth, making the Smart BadUSB less noticeable and suspicious when connected to a host computer.</p>
+<p>This renaming technique adds an extra layer of stealth, making the BadUSB Mouse less noticeable and suspicious when connected to a host computer.</p>

 <h2>Installation and Setup</h2>
-<p>Refer to the Arduino IDE for uploading the provided <code>SmartBadUSB_Program_Arduino_Pro_Micro.ino</code> script to the Arduino Pro Micro.
+<p>Refer to the Arduino IDE for uploading the provided <code>BadUSBMouse_Program_Arduino_Pro_Micro.ino</code> script to the Arduino Pro Micro.
 Detailed wiring instructions and setup procedures can be found in the documentation linked below.</p>
-<a href="https://github.com/BhawksGit/Smart-BadUSB">GitHub Repository</a>
+<a href="https://github.com/BhawksGit/BadUSB-Mouse">GitHub Repository</a>

-<p>Thank you for exploring the Smart BadUSB project.
+<p>Thank you for exploring the BadUSB Mouse project.
 For more information or to contribute, please visit the GitHub repository linked above.</p>